muselive-inc/muselive-studio-releases/README.md

-# muselive-studio-releases
+# museLIVEStudio Releases

-Release Provider for museLIVEStudio
+This is a repository with the sole purpose of maintaining releases for museLIVEStudio